 Essential Responsibilities, Duties, and Tasks:

-60% Provide on-site, in-home case management, resource referral and follow-up assistance to previously homeless families.
+60% Provide on-site, in-home case management, resource referral and follow-up assistance to previously homeless families and/or individuals.
 Act as an advocate for resident to access services and resources.
-Act as a liaison between resident families and other community agencies providing services, maintain communication with providers as needed, including schools, DSHS, employers, child care providers, etc. Work with the residents to ensure that program policies and procedures are understood and followed; and that residents learn to be responsible, informed tenants, who know their rights and obligations as lease-holders.
-As part of case management, conduct needs assessment with the family, and work with families to create an individualized service plan based on self-identified goals.
+Act as a liaison between resident families and other community agencies providing services, maintain communication with providers as needed, including schools, DSHS, employers, childcare providers, etc. Work with the residents to ensure that program policies and procedures are understood and followed; and those residents learn to be responsible, informed tenants, who know their rights and obligations as leaseholders.
+As part of case management, conduct needs assessment with each household, and work with them to create an individualized service plan based on self-identified goals.
 Review, assist and monitor resident progress towards meeting goals.
-Complete review of family budget, assess need for supportive services such as budgeting and credit repair.
+Complete review of household budget, assess need for supportive services such as budgeting and credit repair.
 Develop financial goal plan (including connections to banking services) and review monthly budget with resident as needed for stability.
-Meet twice monthly with family until they are stabilized and connected to services, and making progress; monthly thereafter, and as needed.
+Meet twice monthly with individual residents until they are stabilized and connected to services, and making progress; monthly thereafter, and as needed.
 Include monthly unit inspection as part of case management visit, to ensure good maintenance of unit and identify any issues needing attention.

 10% Facilitate support groups for children on the Sand Point campus and provide childcare support as needed.

 10% Participate in department, organization and Community meetings and relevant trainings as required; participate in the Solid Ground Anti-Racism Initiative as part of resident services and professional development.
 Attend other community provider meetings that provide assistance and advocacy to homeless families as appropriate to network and increase knowledge of local resources.